emeraldwalk/vscode-timespent/CONTRIBUTING.md

 1. Update version number in `package.json` (probably can use npm version but need to investigate)
 1. Run `npm i` to update package-lock.
+1. Commit change so that tag is based on latest.
 1. Run `pre-release` script targetting new version.

 ```sh